Metaheuristic: Hybridization and memetic algorithms

 A hybrid metaheuristic is one that combines a metaheuristic with other optimization approaches, such as algorithms from mathematical programming, constraint programming, and machine learning.
 Both components of a hybrid metaheuristic may run concurrently and exchange information to guide the search.

 On the other hand, Memetic algorithms represent the synergy of evolutionary or any population-based approach with separate individual learning or local improvement procedures for problem search.
-An example of memetic algorithm is the use of a local search algorithm instead of a basic mutation operator in evolutionary algorithms.
+An example of memetic algorithm is the use of a local search algorithm instead of or in addition to a basic mutation operator in evolutionary algorithms.

 Parallel metaheuristics

 A parallel metaheuristic is one that uses the techniques of parallel programming to run multiple metaheuristic searches in parallel; these may range from simple distributed schemes to concurrent search runs that interact to improve the overall solution.

+With population-based metaheuristics, the population itself can be parallelized by either processing each individual or group with a separate thread or the metaheuristic itself runs on one computer and the offspring are evaluated in a distributed manner per iteration.
+The latter is particularly useful if the computational effort for the evaluation is considerably greater than that for the generation of descendants.
+This is the case in many practical applications, especially in simulation-based calculations of solution quality.

 Nature-inspired and metaphor-based metaheuristics

 A very active area of research is the design of nature-inspired metaheuristics.
 Many recent metaheuristics, especially evolutionary computation-based algorithms, are inspired by natural systems.
 Nature acts as a source of concepts, mechanisms and principles for designing of artificial computing systems to deal with complex computational problems.
 Such metaheuristics include simulated annealing, evolutionary algorithms, ant colony optimization and particle swarm optimization.

 A large number of more recent metaphor-inspired metaheuristics have started to attract criticism in the research community for hiding their lack of novelty behind an elaborate metaphor.
+As a result, a number of renowned scientists of the field have proposed a research agenda for the standardization of metaheuristics in order to make them more comparable, among other things.
+Another consequence is that the publication guidelines of a number of scientific journals have been adapted accordingly.

 Applications

+Most metaheuristics are search methods and when using them, the evaluation function should be subject to greater demands than a mathematical optimization.
+Not only does the desired target state have to be formulated, but the evaluation should also reward improvements to a solution on the way to the target in order to support and accelerate the search process.
+The fitness functions of evolutionary or memetic algorithms can serve as an example.